-The caste system of inequality indeed enforced responsibility; responsibility within a caste and not between castes to be just.
-But still, we can speak of a kind of responsibility compared to the present situation where there is no responsibility: neither to society, nor to caste (it is disappearing), nor to family, nor to oneself (increasing obesity in all strata of Indian society) and even less to the environment.
+The cast system of inequality indeed enforced responsibility; responsibility within a cast and not between casts to be just.
+But still, we can speak of a kind of responsibility compared to the present situation where there is no responsibility: neither to society, nor to cast (it is disappearing), nor to family, nor to oneself (increasing obesity in all strata of Indian society) and even less to the environment.
 As we know: Concepts like freedom, responsibility … are values that are not “up for disposal”, a kind of absoluteness.
 (Even Dante explained this so beautifully in his Divine Comedy) They are not tangible.
 They exist only through our enactment.
 They exist only in motion, like a cyclist.

 The problem lies in the fact that the individual is not only a part of the community that consists of 7 billion people on earth – but at the same time only a vehicle for genes, memes and other forces that have their own “agenda”.
 This is well known from ancient myths and religions, including those of the Native Americans.